314dev/PI/docs/source/common/optimizers.rst

 Lightning allows using custom learning rate schedulers that aren't available in `PyTorch natively <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_.
 One good example is `Timm Schedulers <https://github.com/rwightman/pytorch-image-models/blob/master/timm/scheduler/scheduler.py>`_.
-When using custom learning rate schedulers relying on a different API from Native PyTorch ones, you should override the :meth:`~pytorch_lightning.core.lightning.LightningModule.lr_scheduler_step` with your desired logic.
+When using custom learning rate schedulers relying on a different API from Native PyTorch ones, you should override the :meth:`~pi_ml.core.lightning.LightningModule.lr_scheduler_step` with your desired logic.
 If you are using native PyTorch schedulers, there is no need to override this hook since Lightning will handle it automatically by default.

 .. code-block:: python